 - Personal statements from the veteran, family members and/or fellow service members explaining how PTSD impacted the veteran’s digestive system

 VA now places significant emphasis on daily symptoms like difficulty swallowing, medication use, and whether or not the veteran’s GERD requires treatments.
-See what to expect at the C&P exam.
+Prepare for the VA Compensation & Pension exam by documenting GERD symptoms: nausea, heartburn, vomiting, dietary restrictions, regurgitation, medication use.

 Winning a Claim for GERD Secondary to PTSD: Case Example

-In this case, a veteran who served on active duty from December 1971 to October 1973, with additional service in the Reserves, filed a claim for gastroesophageal reflux disease as secondary to his service-connected posttraumatic stress disorder.
+A veteran who served on active duty from December 1971 to October 1973, with additional service in the Reserves, filed a claim for gastroesophageal reflux disease as secondary to his service-connected posttraumatic stress disorder.
 The veteran argued that his GERD symptoms were worsened due to his PTSD, leading to the appeal for secondary service connection.

-The Board of Veterans’ Appeals granted service connection for GERD as secondary to the veteran’s PTSD.
+In decision no. A21016248 from October 1, 2021, the Board of Veterans’ Appeals granted service connection for GERD as secondary to the veteran’s PTSD.
 The decision was based on the evidence presented, including a letter from the veteran’s physician confirming that GERD was aggravated by PTSD, even though a VA examiner did not fully address the aggravation aspect of the claim.

 How This Veteran Won His Appeal